Themes and Analysis

 Deceit

 Nobody is aware of the truth in Rebecca from start to finish – neither the characters nor the readers.
 The unreliable first-person point of view sets the tone of deceit throughout the novel, and the whole story is littered with lies no matter which way you turn.
-Whether it’s Maxim lying about the truth behind his ex-wife’s death, Mrs. Danvers deceitfully pushing the heroine to a suicide attempt, or Rebecca lying about her pregnancy to Maxim, this novel is one big story full of lies.
+Whether it’s Maxim lying about the truth behind his ex-wife’s death, Mrs. Danvers deceitfully pushing the heroine to a suicide attempt, or Rebecca lying about her pregnancy with Maxim, this novel is one big story full of lies.
 Not to mention, Rebecca’s whole life had been a lie – as she charmed the hearts of the people around her and successfully hid her wicked streak.

 Sexuality

-Throughout the novel, Rebecca is painted as a brilliant and desirable woman who could charm every man and woman who came her way.
+Throughout the novel, Rebecca is painted as a brilliant and desirable woman who can charm every man and woman who comes her way.
 Some scholars have even suggested that she might be bi-sexual – especially considering the intimate relationship she shared with Mrs. Danvers.
 Her sexual affair with her cousin (and several other men) was the reason for her death, and it seems as if she did not enjoy a sexual relationship with her husband before her marriage.

 This is unfortunately mirrored in Maxim’s second marriage as well, and Rebecca is yet again the cause behind the lack of a sexual relationship between the newlyweds.
 Mr. and Mrs. de Winter suffer a slowdown in their passion due to the haunting memory of his ex-wife.
 Maxim, therefore, becomes the polar opposite of Rebecca and is painted throughout the novel as a sexually restrained man.
 However, the spark in the marriage is reignited once the truth about Rebecca’s affair is made known to Mrs. de Winter – and they resume a romantic and sexual relationship once again.